w4jbm/MBASIC-Protect/README.md

   - Changing any one byte in the program (whether a character or a tolken) changes only one byte in both the tolkenized save and protected save.

-When I looked at the protected save and looked for repetition, I found the following...
+To do further checking, I built a file that was nothing but lines with a REMark statement followed by the letter 'A' repeated.
+The file is in this repository with the ASCII source, the tolkenized format, and the protected format.
+I also created a hex dump of the protected save and looked for repetition, I found the following...

 ![Pattern in protected file...](https://github.com/w4jbm/MBASIC-Protect/raw/master/pattern.png)